roodriigoooo/SoftwareDevForBusiness/README.md

 - A branch is a movable pointer to a commit.
 Its purpose is to isolate work on a specific feature or bug fix.
 Default branches are usually named main or master.
-- Brances are independent lines of development of
+- Brances are independent lines of development.
 - A branch label is a reference that will point to the most recent commit in that branch.